The rewards of ecumenical book juggling

 Sorry not sorry.

-For another thing, form is a concern: some books work great with Kindle on my phone, others, particularly ones with lots of illustrations need to be hard copies, and others still are very large and heavy, which precludes me from reading them anywhere apart from home.
-This point alone means I’m probably actively reading at least three books at any given time just based on this.
+For another thing, form is a concern: some books work great with Kindle on my phone, others, particularly ones with lots of illustrations need to be hard copies, and others still are very large and heavy, which precludes me from reading them anywhere other than home.
+This point alone means I’m probably actively reading at least three books at any given time.

 And reading multiple books at once can be rewarding as well, when the books begin to talk to one another.
 Reading Jorge Luis Borges’ On Writing at the same time as Old Masters and Young Geniuses reminded me that the classical and romantic aesthetics might actually be the wheel David Galenson was attempting to reinvent in the latter book.